 Shea butter is a good product for this as it does not simply sit on your hair when you apply it but is absorbed by each strand of hair without giving a greasy finish.
-You can start using this product whenever you will be using any heating tools on your head by melting it, combining it with another natural oil, then applying it in small amounts to your hair.
+You can start using this product whenever you use any heating tools on your head by melting it, combining it with another natural oil, then applying it in small amounts to your hair.

 Moisturizes and Softens Hair

-A few of the vitamins present in shea butter are vitamins A and E. Along with these vitamins, shea butter also contains essential fatty acids that add moisture and shine to your hair.
-What makes shea butter products suitable moisturizers is that they do not leave a greasy finish on your hair.
+A few of the vitamins present in shea butter are vitamin A and vitamin E. Along with these vitamins, shea butter also contains essential fatty acids that add moisture and shine to your hair.
+What makes shea butter products suitable for moisturizers is that they do not leave a greasy finish on your hair.
 Instead, shea butter softens brittle hair and repairs split ends.
 You can try mixing this product with a carrier oil and apply it to your hair as a leave-in moisturizer after every wash.

 Prevents Hair Loss/Promotes Hair growth

 Hair loss is a common problem for many people with unhealthy scalps conditions.
 Shea butter contains anti-inflammatory properties and fatty acids that provide essential nutrients that improve your scalp’s overall condition.